ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 .. image:: ../../../images/DiagnosingWithLogs_RollInVsRoll.png
     :target: ../_images/DiagnosingWithLogs_RollInVsRoll.png

 In the example above the vehicle's actual roll ("Roll") closely follows the desired roll ("DesRoll") for the first part of the log but then suddenly diverges.
-The flight controller wanted the roll to remain level ("Roll" = 0) but it was unable to likely meaning there was a mechanical failure.
-This is very different from a software failure in which the flight controller freaked out and for some strange reason suddenly wanted the copter up-side-down because in such cases the DesRoll would be also be crazy and actual Roll would follow.
+The autopilot wanted the roll to remain level ("Roll" = 0) but it was unable to likely meaning there was a mechanical failure.
+This is very different from a software failure in which the autopilot freaked out and for some strange reason suddenly wanted the copter up-side-down because in such cases the DesRoll would be also be crazy and actual Roll would follow.

 Tlogs contain the same data.
 Compare NAV_CONTROLLER_OUTPUT's nav_roll (desired roll) and nav_pitch (desired pitch) to ATTITUDE.roll (actual roll) and pitch (actual pitch).